nmention/nmention.github.io/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.4.

+## Setup
+You need to run <npm install> inside Front-end directory

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve inside "Front-end" directory` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding